HackYourFuture-CPH/teacher-curriculum/README.md

 ---

+## Tips and Tricks

+Your pit-stop before preparing a lesson, mentoring a student, or starting class.
+This section contains quick and actionable advice collected from the HYF community.
+No background necessary!

+---

 ## Topics

-The section in this GitBook called topics is a collections of concepts and techniques in education that are helpful for teaching.
+The section in this GitBook called topics is a collections of concepts and techniques in education that are helpful for teaching code.

 If you only have a few minutes here and there, dive into the topics!
 You can learn something interesting and helpful in any amount of time.